DHL cargo plane crash raises the spectre of Russian sabotage

 Nonetheless, the possibility of Russian-sponsored terrorism is also being taken seriously.
 Both the head of Lithuania’s intelligence agency, Darius Jauniškis, and the country’s police chief, Arūnas Paulauskas, have said that this possibility cannot be ruled out.

 The incident will be cause for concern across European capitals, where incidents of Russian covert operations and sabotage have been increasing over the last six months.
 In early November, western security officials revealed that two incendiary devices ignited in DHL logistics hubs in Leipzig and Birmingham in July were part of a covert Russian operation.
-According to these officials, the aim of the operation was to test how to get incendiary devices onto planes bound for the United States and Canada.
+According to these officials, the aim of the operation was to test whether these incendiary devices could be put onto planes bound for the United States and Canada.

 Earlier this month, the national security adviser to the Lithuanian president told the Reuters news agency that “this is part of unconventional…operations against NATO countries that are being undertaken by Russian military intelligence.”
 He added that such “operations are being escalated: their focus is moving…to infrastructure and actions that could end up killing people.”